furdog/async/README.md

 Async library based on computed goto for C.

 # Features
-- Clean syntax, feels almost as native;
-- Super small library, 13 lines of code at the moment, LOL;
+- The library contains 13 lines of code at the moment.
-- Overhead as little as one ptrdiff_t variable;
-- Boilerplate is 0-2 lines of code for every async macro;

 # Disadvantages
 - Non ANSI-C compilant.
 Computed goto is a compiler-specific feature;
-- Keep in mind that using every async macro WIPES OUT all local variables;
-- ## Have fun in debugging this :smiling_face_with_tear:
+- Reusing local variables from previous call is considered undefined behaviour.

 # Usage
-The general idea is extremely simple - exit from function and upon call return to the last exit point.
+The general idea - exit from function and upon call return to the last exit point.

 #
 ```C
 ASYNC_DISPATCH(state_variable of type `async`)
 ```
-CAN be placed at the beggining of function.
+CAN be placed at the beggining of a function.
 It jumps to the previous saved point.

 #
 ```C
 ASYNC_YIELD(action)
 ```
 Save point of execution that lies after `action`.
-`action` may be generraly anything, for example `return` operator.
+The `action` may be generally anything, for example `return` operator.

 #
 ```C
 ASYNC_AWAIT(condition, action)
 ```
 Awaits for condition to be true.
-If false, it calls ASYNC_YIELD with action.
+If false, it calls `ASYNC_YIELD` with action.

 #
 ```C
 ASYNC_RESET(action)
 ```
-Resets point of execution to ZERO, performs some action before that.
+Resets point of execution to ZERO, performs some `action` before that.

 #
-the default `action` is the `return` operator.
+The default `action` is the `return` operator.
 This is intended by design, But it might be anything else.
-Who knows what your sick mind might imagine.

 # Examples
 See example files.